thephpleague/url/dev-master/utilities/formatter.md

 # The Formatter

-The `League\Url\Formatter`utility class helps you output a better formatted URL and/or component to easily use them in output format like HTML.
+The `League\Url\Output\Formatter` utility class helps you format an URL or one of its component for output format like HTML.

 ## Formatter Properties